 In July 14, 2012, Federal Standards were enacted that were expected to eliminate T-12s as an option for linear fluorescent fixtures.
 Through v3.0 of the TRM, it was assumed that the T-12 would no longer be baseline for retrofits from 1/1/2016.
 However, due to significant loopholes in the legislation, T-12 compliant product is still freely available and in Illinois T-12s continue to hold a significant share of the existing and replacement lamp market.
-Therefore the timing of the sunsetting of T-12s as a viable baseline was pushed back in v4.0 until 6/1/2016, and again in v5.0 until 6/1/2018, and will be revisited in future update sessions.
+Therefore the timing of the sunsetting of T-12s as a viable baseline was pushed back in v6.0 to 1/1/2019, and will be revisited in future update sessions.